William Dunn Moseley

 William Dunn Moseley (February 1, 1795 – January 4, 1863) was an American politician.
+Born in North Carolina, Moseley became a Democratic politician and served in the state senate.

-A Democrat and North Carolina native, Moseley became the first Governor of the state of Florida, serving from 1845 until 1849 and leading the establishment of the state government.
+Later he moved to Florida, which became a state in 1845.
+That year he was elected as the first Governor of Florida, serving from 1845 until 1849.

 Early life and education

-William Dunn Moseley was born on February 1, 1795, at Moseley Hall in Lenoir County, North Carolina, which is a different place than Moseley Hall on the Northeast branch of the Cape Fear created by colonial official Edward Moseley, to whom he was not related.
-He was the son of Matthew and Elizabeth Herring Dunn Moseley, who built this Moseley Hall.
-He and his father were distant descendants of William Moseley, the immigrant ancestor, who came to Virginia in 1649 and built Greenwich near Norfolk on the Elizabeth River in what was then Lower Norfolk County.
-The plantation house was later known as Rolleston Hall.
+William Dunn Moseley was born on February 1, 1795, at Moseley Hall in Lenoir County, North Carolina.

+William was the son of Matthew and Elizabeth Herring Moseley, who built Moseley Hall.
+He and his father were distant descendants of William Moseley, the immigrant ancestor, a merchant who was a member of the Company of Merchant Adventurers of London, a trading guild.
+He had been trading in Rotterdam before he came to Virginia in 1649.
+He settled-in, in what was then Lower Norfolk County, and built 'Greenwich' near Norfolk on the Elizabeth River.
+That plantation house was later known as Rolleston Hall; it was the last residence of Virginia Governor Henry A. Wise at the time of the Civil War.

 Moseley graduated from the University of North Carolina at Chapel Hill in 1818.
-He was of entirely English ancestry, all of which had been in America since the days of the original thirteen colonies.
+He was of English ancestry on both sides, descended from ancestors in the original thirteen colonies.
 He received his master's degree from UNC in 1821.
-While at the university, Moseley was the roommate of future president James K. Polk.
+While at the university, Moseley was the roommate of James K. Polk, a future president of the US.

 Marriage and family

-In 1822, Moseley married Susan Hill; the couple had six children: William Green Moseley, Elizabeth H. Moseley, Susan Hill Moseley, Alice Hill Moseley, Alexander Moseley, and Matthew Moseley.
+In 1822, Moseley married Susan Hill; the couple had six children.
 Susan Hill Moseley died in March 1842, after the Moseleys moved to Florida.